sf-wdi-22-23/modules-23/w02-working-with-objects/d2-homework/README.md

 1. Create a new `w02-d2.html` file inside your `2x-homework/username` directory.

 1. Answer the following questions inside that file:
-   - List three input types with real world examples of when you might use them.
+   - List three input types and give real world examples of when you might use each of them. (ex. password inputs can be used for login forms)
    - In your own words, write definitions (no more than one sentence) for client, server, and API.

 1. List other questions you have from the reading!